Free Application for Federal Student Aid (FAFSA)

 Student Expense Budget

 The Student Expense Budget is determined by the Financial Aid Office and is based on the estimated costs a student will incur during the academic year.
-This budget, or cost of attendance, directly impacts a student’s eligibility for certain types of financial aid.
-Again, this is just an estimate of typical expenses and does not reflect a student’s actual bill.
+This budget, or cost of attendance (COA), directly impacts a student’s eligibility for certain types of financial aid.
+Aid, including student loans, cannot go over cost of attendance.
+Again, this is just an estimate of typical expenses and does not reflect a student’s actual bill or costs.

 Included in the budget are: